sogou/workflow/docs/en/about-upstream.md

 When the URIHost of the url that initiates the request is filled with UpstreamName, it is regarded as a request to the Upstream corresponding to the name, and then it will be selected from the set of Addresses recorded by the Upstream:

 1. Weight random strategy: selection randomly according to weight
-2. Consistent hashing strategy: The framework uses a standard consistent hashing algorithm, and users can define the consistent hash function consistent_hash for the requested uri
+2. Consistent hash strategy: The framework uses a standard consistent hashing algorithm, and users can define the consistent hash function consistent_hash for the requested uri
 3. Manual strategy: make definite selection according to the select function that user provided for the requested uri, if the blown target is selected: **a.** If try_another is false, this request will return to failure **b.** If try_another is true, the framework uses standard consistent hash algorithm to make a second selection, and the user can define the consistent hash function consistent_hash for the requested uri
 4. Main-backup strategy: According to the priority of main first, backup next, select a main server as long as it can be used.
 This strategy can take effect concurrently with any of [1], [2], and [3], and they influence each other.